liferay/alloy-editor/content/docs/develop/how-to-build-it.md

 ## Install Gulp

-Open a terminal on your computer and execute
+Open a terminal on your computer and execute the command below:

 ```bash
 [sudo] npm install -g gulp